klimon69/Photo_resizer_and_cropper/README.md

 # Photo_resizer_and_cropper

-With the help of this little python script, you can resise one, ten or even 100000 images (depends on RAM of your computer) at once.
+With the help of this little python script, you can resize one, ten or even 100000 images (depends on RAM of your computer) at once.

 What should you do?!